KhiopsML/khiops-doc/docs/tutorials/kdic_intro.md

     Dictionaries are written using a declarative programming language dedicated to both data **definition** and **manipulation**.
 Thus, a dictionary includes a specification of the data itself (i.e. definition), as well as the transformations to be applied (i.e. manipulation).

-## How dictionaries are used ?
+## How Are Dictionaries Used?

-This section illustrates how dictionaries are used throughout the Auto-ML pipeline: (i) who writes the dictionaries; (ii) what are they used for.
+This section illustrates how dictionaries are used throughout the machine learning pipeline: (i) who writes the dictionaries; (ii) what are they used for.

-### Data description and preparation
+### Data Description and Preparation

 In the standard case of machine learning, where training data is encoded in a single-table format, the dictionary file provided by the user takes its simplest form, just describing the variables with their names and types.